Compounding Interest | Compound Interest and Inflation

 Can Compound Interest Beat Inflation?

-Find out how compound interest operates and if it really has the ability to outrun inflation.
+Find out how compound interest operates and if it really can outrun inflation

 7 minutes read

-You earn interest when you invest your money in some financial instrument.
+You earn interest when you invest your money in a financial instrument.
 There are multiple ways of calculating interest but the two most popular ones are simple and compound interest.
-In simple interest, you earn interest on the original principal amount whereas, in compound interest, each subsequent interest calculation is done on the principal plus any accrued interest.
+In simple interest, you earn interest on the original principal amount, whereas in compound interest, each subsequent interest calculation is done on the principal plus any accrued interest.
 Compound interest multiplies your money faster but is it sufficient to beat inflation?

 Key Takeaways